MyPetORG/MyPet-Wiki/pages/experience.md

 # Experience

-As well as player, *MyPet*s can also gain experience and level up.<br>
+As well as player, pets can also gain experience and level up.<br>
 In each level they can get special [abilities](skills) like [Inventory](skills/backpack).

 ----